benshayden/github/keyboard/readme.md

  * soldering iron, solder
  * optional [optical motion sensor](https://www.tindie.com/products/jkicklighter/adns-9800-optical-laser-sensor/)

+Use [keymaps.html](https://cdn.github.com/benshayden/github/TODO/keyboard/keymaps.html) to generate the KEYMAPS.
+Copy-paste them into keyboard.ino before programming the microcontroller.

+If you use Linux, run `pythong heatmap.py ~/.keyboardheatmap` as a daemon for a few weeks to generate a histogram of the keys that you use most frequently.
+Copy-paste the generated .keyboardheatmap into keymaps.html to generate KEYMAPS so that keys that you use more frequently are mapped to buttons that are easier for you to press.

 If you use other switches such as [Cherry MX](http://www.digikey.com/product-search/en?keywords=MX1A-C1NN), then you can still use the 3d-printed triangular base, but you'll need to redesign the button mounts, or use [thermoplastic](http://www.adafruit.com/products/2504).